sefk/sefk.github.io/README.md

    because the default, 8000, usually collides with my dev environment or something similar.

 3. **Publish**.
-Check the whole thing into Github.
-The ```src``` subdirectory has the markdown and the top directory has the generated static site.
-Push the whole thing.
+Check the changes to the dev branch and push that branch.
+   Then run the command ```nikola github_deploy``` to build and publish the build product to the master branch. github_deploy builds, commits, and pushes in one fell swoop.

 4. **Repeat**

-Note: I used to use "livereload -b ..." to accomplish this same thing, and that works fine, but Nikola's built in feature for this is nicer.

 ## Install Notes